Nevada Center for the Book

 The Nevada Center for the Book is a program of Nevada Humanities dedicated to promoting literature and literacy throughout the Silver State.
 The Nevada Center for the Book is the state affiliate of the Center for the Book, housed at the Library of Congress.
 Nevada Center for the Book programs include Nevada Reads, the Las Vegas Book Festival, the Nevada Humanities Literary Crawl, the National Book Festival, and additional literary programs.

-Two books have been selected by Nevada Humanities, home of the Nevada Center for the Book, to represent the state at the annual National Book Festival that will be held in Washington, DC on August 12, 2023.
-Every year Great Reads from Great Places, a list of books representing the literary heritage of the 50 states, the District of Columbia, and the U.S. Virgin Islands, is distributed by the Library of Congress’s Center for the Book during the National Book Festival.
-This year’s Great Reads from Nevada celebrate the smallest creatures of the sea to the largest fish of our lakes and rivers: Nudi Gill: Poison Powerhouse of the Sea by author and illustrator Bonnie Kelso, and Chasing Giants: In Search of the World's Largest Freshwater Fish by Zeb Hogan and Stefan Lovgren.
+Two books have been selected by Nevada Humanities, home of the Nevada Center for the Book, to represent the state at the annual National Book Festival that will be held in Washington, DC on August 24, 2024.
+Every year Great Reads from Great Places, a list of books representing the literary heritage of the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, American Samoa, Guam, and Northern Marianas, is distributed by the Library of Congress’s Center for the Book during the National Book Festival.
+This year’s Great Reads from Nevada call attention to the importance of keeping dark skies in our state protected and visible, and the myriad ways that food, community, and our shared humanity are interconnected: The Moon's Tear: A Desert Night's Dream by Sophie Sheppard, and The Meth Lunches: Food and Longing in an American City by Kim Foster.

 ABOUT THE BOOKS